quantifyearth/tmf-implementation/README.md

     to generate the outputs from the methodology like the equivalent permanence and the additionality per year.

+Additionally, there is a wrapper script called `tmfpython.sh` in the `scripts/` folder.
+This contains all of the pipeline commands and uses the `tmfpython3` magic wrapper.

 ## Bugs

 Should you find any bugs or issues with the code then please do open an issue on